 The Jungle

 November – March.
-This is the wet season, hot and humid, when you can expect heavy rain at anytime.
+This is the wet season, hot and humid, when you can expect heavy rains at anytime.
 It only rains for a few hours at a time, so it’s not bad enough to spoil your trip.
-Wellington boots are a “must”, as some of the jungle trails can become muddy and wet.
+Wellington boots are a “must”, as some of the jungle trails can become extremely muddy and wet.

 Top